Why write a series of posts about the psychotherapeutic process with children?

 - What are keys to getting off to a good start with a child?

-I am releasing one post per week, and I will continue with more topics in this series.
-The work with children is so vitally important, and there is so much for us to think about together – like the role of play, making interpretive remarks to children, confidentiality in communications, evaluating suicide risk, issues about limit setting and discipline, learning problems and working with schools – the list goes on.
+The work with children is so vitally important, and there is so much for us to think about together – like the role of play, making interpretive remarks to children, confidentiality in communications, evaluating suicide risk, issues about limit setting and discipline, TV and computer screens, learning problems and working with schools – the list goes on.
+This series of posts will give you some sense of how I view the therapeutic process with children and my role in it.

 I invite you not only to read my posts but to leave comments.
 Let me know what you think.
 Also what issues interest you?
 What are your questions?
 I will do my best to respond in a timely way.
 Please don’t dismiss my requests.
 I really mean what I am saying!
 Please offer your thoughts and questions.